 The health effects of neglecting sleep are no secret.
 Cardiovascular disease, elevated stress hormones, and reduced immunity—just to name a few.
 Less noted is the effect skimping on sleep has on our work performance.
 Have you ever had one of those days when you’re just dragging, when no amount of coffee helps and you can’t seem to get out of the fog and focus on anything you need to get done?
 Productivity suffers tremendously when we’re not adequately rested.

 How many hours of sleep do we need?
-A third of Americans get fewer than 6 hours of sleep a night.
+A third of Americans get fewer than six hours of sleep a night.
 Even that number might be skewed, since we tend to count time in bed, not time actually sleeping.
-Seven hours seems to be the necessary minimum, but 8 hours is ideal.
+Seven hours seems to be the necessary minimum, but eight hours is ideal.

 - Prepare the environment.
 We pick up cues biologically from our environment, so make sure the room is dark.
 That cues us to go to sleep.
 A cool room also helps.
 It’s a personal choice, but some experts say the ideal sleeping temperature is between 60 and 67 degrees.
 Consider running a fan or sound machine, too.
 White noise masks outside noise and helps us fall asleep—and stay asleep.